papajessie/swcpy/docs/translate.md

   * **trp_desc_EchoBaseSoldier**: 'Cold-weather Soldiers have been specially trained and field-tested to operate in arctic conditions.
 Their determination and focus continues to be the restoration of freedom in the galaxy and are best used in large numbers.'
   * **trp_desc_EmpireBrute**: 'With uncanny strength and a taste for havoc, this Dowutin mercenary specializes in bringing enemies to their knees.
 He carries a grip of thermal detonators and a modified starfighter blaster to ensure that the job gets done.\n[CC3366]Flushing Frag: Upon deploy, seeks to clear the field of troops and vehicles with his thermal detonators.[-]'
   * **trp_desc_EmpireGamorreanWarrior**: "A fiercely tough Gamorrean boar mercenary, armed with an Arg'garok vibro-ax.
 His sheer strength and anger allow him to always get in the last blow.
 [CC3366]Final Thunder: Upon defeat, hurls his ax forward in a last-ditch effort to ensure mass destruction.[-]"
-  * **trp_desc_EmpireGoldenMileCreature**: "The <Golden Mile Creature> is guided by a Tognath Rider to destroy enemy troops and buildings.
-This beast's natural speed and powerful strikes make it ideal for hit-and-run combat."
+  * **trp_desc_EmpireGoldenMileCreature**: "The Fathier Rider is a Tognath mercenary mounted atop a graceful steed, known as a fathier.
+The fathier's natural speed is ideal for hit-and-run combat, attacking enemy troops and buildings."
   * **trp_desc_EmpireHeavyStormDeath**: 'This Heavy Trooper is the product of a lethal virus known to most as "The Sickness".
 Studies have revealed that infection of this host causes slower movement but improved ability to sustain damage.'
   * **trp_desc_EmpireHovertankSample**: 'Designed for heavy transport, the TX-225 assault tank is slow but devastating versus defensive structures.
 Thick armor plates offer greater protection, but are still vulnerable to Rocket Turrets.'
   * **trp_desc_EmpireHunterRancor**: 'Hunter Rancors are vicious, nasty creatures with a keen sense of smell.
 More nimble than other beasts of their size, these capable predators prefer to chase down living prey.'